 The way that Christchurch and the towns in Selwyn and Waimakariri have grown over time has been enabled by the availability of flat land on the Canterbury Plains that is relatively easy to subdivide and service.
-The introduction increased ownership of the private car during the middle of the 20th century also enabled the urban area to develop beyond the inner city and along tram lines, to the suburbs and surrounding towns.
+The introduction of the private car during the middle of the 20th century also enabled the urban area to develop beyond the inner city and along tram lines, to the suburbs and surrounding towns.
 The reliance on the car for travel has since become ingrained in the fabric of Greater Christchurch.

 In 2010 and 2011, a series of earthquakes caused widespread damage to Greater Christchurch.
 It resulted in the permanent displacement of whole neighbourhoods in the eastern areas of Christchurch and in Kaiapoi, and demolition of many buildings in Christchurch's Central City.
-This included demolition of a significant number of Heritage Listed buildings.
 This led to a substantial shift of households and businesses to the western areas of Christchurch and towns in Selwyn and Waimakariri.